CWRUChielLab/ArduinoPulseGenerator/README.rst

 ArduinoPulseGenerator
 =====================

-This is a simple program for generating pulse sequences (with pulse widths on the order of milliseconds) using an Arduino.
-There is an associate GUI that runs on the local computer, or you can simply connect to the Arduino with a serial console (9600 baud) and send it commands.
-This code has been tested on the ArduinoMega 2560 and Arduino Due; it may work on other Arduino boards but this has not been tested.
+ArduinoPulseGenerator is a simple program for generating pulse sequences (with pulse widths on the order of seconds to milliseconds) using an Arduino.
+There is an associated GUI that runs on the local computer, or you can simply connect to the Arduino with a serial console (9600 baud) and send it commands.
+This code has been tested on the ArduinoMega 2560 (timing accuracy ~ ±200 μs) and Arduino Due (timing accuracy ~ ±35 μs); it may work on other Arduino boards but this has not been tested.

-This is a quick hack for some electrophysiology work being done in our lab, but if you need specific features please request them by opening a new issue on github.

 For information on using this software, please see the `ArduinoPulseGenerator website <http://kms15.github.com/ArduinoPulseGenerator/>`_.